Gerald-Z/Stock-Portfolio---Server-2/server_design.md

 The pg.js must export functions for the following purposes:

 Create:
-    Create a new user profile based on the username and password provided by the API call - createUser(username, password)
+    Create a new user profile based on the username and password provided by the API call - createUser(username, password) - Tested

 Read:
-    Given a pair of credentials, return if they are valid or not - authenticateUser(username, password) Given a pair of credentials, either return the correct portfolio if the credentials are correct or return a message if they are false - retrievePortfolio(username, password)
+    Given a pair of credentials, return if they are valid or not - authenticateUser(username, password) - Tested Given a pair of credentials, either return the correct portfolio if the credentials are correct or return a message if they are false - retrievePortfolio(username, password) - Tested

 Update: